 It’s a trend that continues to this day, especially with the diaspora, ex-pats, and Irish emigrants who still think fondly of home.
 In fact, it was a trip home to Ireland that brought about the idea for Daryl K.

-During a walk along a beautiful beach in Donegal with the Irish Store’s Lulu O’Sullivan, Daryl had an idea for a new Aran sweater that’d be lighter and softer, and made from a new material.
+During a walk along a beautiful beach in Donegal with the Irish Store’s Lulu O’Sullivan, Daryl had an idea for a new Aran sweater that’d be lighter and softer and made from new material.

 1. Boyfriend Cardigan by Daryl K, available in blue and charcoal for $199.